nikomatsakis/rustacean-principles/src/how_rust_empowers.md

-# How Rust ought to feel
+# Rust empowers by being...

 Rust's [overall goal](./goals.md) is to "empower everyone to build reliable and efficient software".
 But how do we do that?
-This section identifies various specific goals for what it feels like when Rust is empowering.
+This section identifies the various things that Rust tries to be in order to empower its users.

-**Note that these goals are often in tension.** We always try to be be helpful or neutral on all of these goals; in some cases, though, we may be forced to decide between slightly penalizing one goal or another.
-In that case, we tend to support those goals that come earlier in the list over those that come later.
+**Note that these goals are often in tension.** For any given design, we always want to achieve (or at least be neutral) all of these feelings.
+In some cases, though, we may be forced to decide between slightly penalizing one goal or another.
+In that case, we tend to support those goals that come earlier in the list over those that come later (but every case is different).
+See the [case studies](./case_studies.md) for examples.

 ## [⚙️ Reliable](./how_rust_feels/reliable.md): "if it compiles, it works"